 Why it stands out

-You’ll appreciate the HT-A7000 if you want a sound signature tuned for cinematic impact and positional clarity, especially with PlayStation mixes and Atmos-enabled titles.
+The HT-A7000 is worth considering if you want a sound signature tuned for cinematic impact and positional clarity, particularly with PlayStation mixes and Atmos-enabled titles.
 Its emphasis on height channels and a wide, forward soundstage makes footsteps, distant gunfire, and overhead effects easier to localize.
-The soundbar’s clear midrange keeps dialogue and in-game chatter intelligible — a tangible advantage in narrative-driven games and multiplayer matches where sound cues matter.
+The clear midrange also keeps dialogue and in-game chatter intelligible — a tangible advantage in narrative-driven games and multiplayer matches where sound cues matter.

 Quick setup & calibration (practical steps)